—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”. Discover what a credit broker is.

 Credit institutions (savings banks) are defined by legislation as companies whose activity consists of:

-- receive deposits of money or other repayable funds from the public and
+- receiving deposits of money or other repayable funds from the public and

 Credit institutions are banks, the two terms are synonymous.